cmv/cmv-contrib-widgets/README.md

 ## Contributing

-To list your widget, simply add a row to the above widgets table with a link to your repo and description via a Pull Request.
+Create a repo for your widget.
+To list your widget here, simply add a row to the above widgets table with a link to your repo and description via a Pull Request.

 Please follow these guidelines: